cameronsmith/OAuth2Server/README.md

 The user will then be asked to login to the authorization server and approve the client.

-**Note:** The authentication dialog is not provided within this package.
+**Note:** The authentication/consent dialog is not provided within this package.
 You'll have to create one and protect the redirect route to only authenticated users.

 #### Step 2.
 If approved the user will be redirected from the authorization server to the client with the `code`.

-The backend server will then send a POST request with the code and the client credentials to request the token.
+The backend server will then send a POST request with the code and the client credentials to request the access token.

 ```
 {